-After a short 15-minute drive from the airport, check in at the Hotel and let a mouth-watering brunch –with views of the Hotel's garden and the Eduardo VII Park – revive you.
+After a short 15-minute drive from the airport, check in at the Hotel where a relaxing brunch–overlooking the Hotel's garden and Eduardo VII Park–will revive you.

 - Hop on the famed "28" tram, which winds through Lisbon's cobblestone streets and historical sites.